|Last updated 20th August 2017.|

 Natural soils contain large quantities of organic material which is being broken down by an amazing number of small animals, insects and microorganisms.
 Earthworms and microorganisms add structure to the soil so that air and water can get down to the plant's roots where they are needed.
 These living soils feed and nurture the plants growing in them and, in turn, the creatures living above the ground.

-Natural soil contains lots of organic matter with billions of bacteria and fungi breaking it down and getting their energy from it.
-These microorganisms manufacture enzymes which break down parent rock (sand, silt and clay) into the minerals they use to grow.
+Natural soil contains lots of organic matter with billions of bacteria and fungi breaking it down and getting sustaining themselves with it.
+These microorganisms manufacture enzymes which break down parent rock (sand, silt and clay) into the minerals they use in their growth.

 Larger microbes and small animals in the soil feed on the bacteria and fungi and their waste (like worm castings for example) becomes food for plants.
 The above ground animals who eat the plants get the benefit of these micronutrients and in time return them to the ground in their waste and in their bodies when they die.

 Bacteria glue themselves to minute rock particles (sand, silt or clay particles) in the soil to form aggregates, and fungi wrap their hyphae (very fine roots) around them to form even larger aggregates..
-These porous aggregates behave like much larger particles and give the soil structure.
+These porous aggregates behave like large particles capable of giving the soil structure.
 This open structure provides space for water and air to easily penetrate the soil to the root zone of the plants.
 Surplus water drains readily to the subsoil, but enough is retained on and in the aggregates to keep the soil moist and friable.